jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > analysis might benefit if I use the data in other themes.
 >
 > I already had a cluster related to motivations
-> and emotions– where I moved *»bad: uncertainty before feedback
+> and emotions– where I moved *“bad: uncertainty before feedback
-> from client«*.
-The *»good: getting feedback«* was moved to a
+> from client”*.
+The *“good: getting feedback”* was moved to a
-> cluster named *»Exchange with others«*.
+> cluster named *“Exchange with others”*.

 > While I think I gained something out of it, these changes
 > did not result in a new much better structure.
 It was